top of page

 "You're telling people they can drink that stuff?"

--- and, yes, yet another manager, on overhearing writer doing stint as bathhouse attendant and telling bathers that drinking the water was beneficial as well as soaking in it if they could get past the mild sulfur taste.
+-- and, yes, yet another manager, on overhearing writer, then doing stint as bathhouse attendant, telling bathers that drinking the water was beneficial as well as soaking in it if they could accept the mild sulfur taste.

 ________________________________